Murgator/rust-donation-plugin-tip4serv/README.md

 1) Drag and drop `tip4serv.cs` into the oxide `plugins` directory on your Rust server.
 2) Reload the plugin by typing `oxide.reload tip4serv` in your Rust server console.
-2) Set `configkey` to your tip4serv API key in the config file `tip4serv.json`.
+3) Set `key` to your tip4serv API key in the config file `tip4serv.json`.
-3) Reload plugin by typing `oxide.reload tip4serv` in console.
+4) Reload plugin by typing `oxide.reload tip4serv` in console.

 You should get this message: **Server has been successfully connected**